AGO061/BuckshotRouletteModLoader/README.md

 # BuckshotRouletteModLoader
-**Only avaliable for V1.1**\
+**NOW AVAILABLE FOR V1.2.2!**\
 A Mod Loader for Buckshot Roulette based on the [godot-mod-loader](https://github.com/GodotModding/godot-mod-loader) 4.x branch.\
 \
 ![BRML Title Screen](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/img_docs/BRMLMainScreen.png?raw=true "BRML Title Screen")
 ![BRML Mod Menu](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/img_docs/BRMLModMenu.png?raw=true "BRML Mod Menu")
 ## Info
-I'm not allowed under any circumstance to give the executable or source files to the game, so i provide a xdelta patch file that has to be applied to the executable obtained from [itch.io](https://mikeklubnika.itch.io/buckshot-roulette)
+This repository does not contain the source code for Buckshot Roulette by Mike Klubnika.
+It contains an .xdelta patch (with an installer .exe) to mod the latest version (v1.2.2) of the original game [available for purchase on Steam](https://store.steampowered.com/app/2835570).

-**I DO NOT PROVIDE SUPPORT FOR PIRATED COPIES OF THE GAME**\
+**WE DO NOT PROVIDE SUPPORT FOR PIRATED COPIES OF THE GAME.**
-if anyone decides to take that route (which I don't recommend as it is illegal + not donating to an indie developer isn't nice) I'm not gonna provide help for bugs/issues as I don't have any way of knowing if they are caused by the cracked exe.
+Mike Klubnika and Critical Reflex have worked hard on this game.
+Please show them respect and don't pirate the game.
+Any requests to see the source code without verification of ownership will be ignored.

 ## Avaliable Mods
+_This list is outdated due to the Steam update and will be updated soon!_
 - [TestMod](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/mods/TestMod.md) by AGO061 ([ModLoader version support](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/mods/ModLoaderVersionSupport.md#testmod-by-ago061)) - a basic test mod that moves the soap bar from one side of the sink to the other.
 - [OpenGL3 Fix](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/mods/OpenGL3Fix.md) by AGO061 ([ModLoader Version Support](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/mods/ModLoaderVersionSupport.md#opengl3-fix-by-ago061)) - a mod that fixes glaring issues with the OpenGL3 renderer, it requires the `-cm` command line argument to work.
 Make a shortcut on windows and add at the end of the path this command `--rendering-driver opengl3 -cm` for an easier way to run with OpenGL3 + Fix.
 - [Smarter Dealer](https://github.com/ITR13/BuckshotRouletteSmarterDealer/releases/latest) by ITR ([ModLoader Version Support](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/mods/ModLoaderVersionSupport.md#smarter-dealer-by-itr)) - a deadly dealer that will absolutely shred you.